Oregon food handler card and insurance requirements

 Commercial property insurance can help pay for repairs or replacements of business property damaged by a covered event such as a burst pipe or fire.
 Some examples of physical assets owners can insure with this coverage include business equipment, inventory, furniture and buildings.

-Commercial auto insurance can help provide coverage for medical expenses and lost wages if you or an employee gets into an accident while driving a work vehicle.
+If your restaurant uses vehicles, commercial auto insurance is key.
+It covers medical expenses and lost wages if you or an employee gets into an accident while driving a work vehicle.

 Alex Dryjowicz